 Serving

-Enjoy elderflower tea as it comes, or sweeten with a little honey.
+Enjoy elderberry flower tea as it comes, or sweeten with a little honey.
+You could also add a squeeze of lemon if you like.

-If you drink green tea, you could brew a mix of green tea and elderflower.
+If you enjoy green tea, you could brew a mix of green tea and elderflower.
 The flavours go well together.

 FAQs

-No, elderflowers are naturally caffeine free.
-So you can enjoy a cuppa at any time of the day.
+No, elderflower blossom is naturally caffeine free.
+So you can enjoy a relaxing cuppa at any time of the day, including before bed.

 You can also follow me on Pinterest and Facebook.